How to Choose the Right Juicer For Your Needs

 There are a number of important factors that will influence your decision in purchasing a juicer.
 The importance of these factors will vary depending on your individual needs.
 For example—for some, the cost of a juicer may be the most important thing.
-For others the time taken to prepare the juice and clean up may be a more important factor when choosing a juicer.
+For others the time taken to prepare the juice and clean up may be a more important.

 What do you want to juice?
 If you are only juicing citrus fruits, you can get a citrus juicer.
 If you want to do wheatgrass, you will need a juicer that does a good job of this.
 For regular juice fasting, you will want something that is heavy-duty enough to juice the variety of fruits and vegetables that you will want to experience.
 My Braun juicer will not juice broccoli, asparagus or coconut very effectively.
 You can still get the benefits of the harder vegetables by making the Potassium Broth with them.